 - Students are expected to behave in a polite and respectful manner to all members of the class, staff and other building users. - Disruptive behavior during class will result in the student being asked to leave the class - Unauthorized Electronic Devices are to be turned off during class and clinical.
 Unauthorized use is prohibited - The unauthorized use of any electronic device during class or clinical will result in dismissal for the remainder of the day.
 The student will be marked with an unexcused absence and the missed time will count against them.
 Unauthorized electronic devices include but not limited to smart watches, Fitbits, electronic trackers that connect to a mobile phone, laptops, tablets, etc. - Family emergencies can be handled through the school office phone.
 315-253-4899 - Students are allowed to have a beverage during class.
-Food and snacks should be consumed during the allotted break time.
+Food and snacks must be consumed during the allotted break time not during class.
 No beverages or snacks are to be consumed in the computer lab or clinical labs. - Students are expected to use the lavatory facilities while on break. - Nursing students are expected to use professional language at all times in the class, lab, and clinical areas. - Sleeping in class will result in the student being dismissed for the day and marked as absent. - Threatening words, behavior, or actions toward any BOCES or affiliated staff or students will result in dismissal for the day and potentially from the program.
-This applies both on and off campus and includes posts to social media.
+This applies both on and off campus and includes posts to social media. - Students are not permitted to bring in outside cleaning materials to the Center for Learning or our affiliate clinical sites.